grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ##   Shield           289    583           222
     ##   Stratovolcano   1236    193          3238

-We will also like to see the positive predicted value which is a useful meausre in multinomial classification models.
+We will also like to see the positive predicted value which is a useful measure in multinomial classification models.

 ``` r
 volcano_res %>%